cosu/cosu-vim/Readme.md

 cosu-vim
 ========

-My own vim tweaks as a vim bundle for vundle
+my own vim config as a vundle plugin